speedata/publisher/doc/manual/doc/description-en/commandline.md

 ----------|------------
 `list-fonts` | Lists all fonts that are found in the search path.
 Together with `--xml` the output format can re used in the layout XML.
 `compare` | Recursively check a directory for layout changes.
 See the topic [about quality assurance](qualityassurance.html).
+`clearcache` | Removes files from the image cache.
 `clean` | Remove temporary files from the publisher run.
 Keeps the PDF file.
 `doc` | Opens the HTML documentation.
 `run` | Starts the speedata publisher (this is the default command).